Nagdhani/Bioinformatics/Project/FinalREADME/DhanikondaDirectory_READ_ME.md

 - **Proposal**: contains the proposal for the research project
 - **RelaventDatabases**: contains an excel file with a list of possible data bases that can be used for gathering data
 - **Rubric**: contains the grading rubric for the project
+- **CodingScripts**: contains any scripts or RMD files used in the analysis
+  - FinalSequenceSort.Rmd: final file used to clean up the raw data
+  - Low_High_Mut_Rate.Rmd: preliminary effort to clean up data (has failed code)
-- **Data**: contains the raw data that was used for analysis.
+- **Data**: contains the raw and cleaned data that was used for analysis.
-  -  This folder is currently populated with the text file "Dataset_S1.txt", which is comma seperated list.
-This file is being used as practice data and was downloaded on 9/12/22 from [github](https://github.com/vsbuffalo/bds-files/tree/master/chapter-08-r).
-As stated by the original uploader of the data, this text file "contains SNPs, diversity, recombination, and other metrics in 1kb windows along chromosome 20 of the human genome."
-It should be noted that this is not the data that will be used in the final project.
+  - ACTG5257_CD4.txt : raw data with CD4 outcomes of patients from stanford HIV database
+  - ACTG5257_Treat_history.txt: Raw data on the ART that patients were on during the study (Stanford data base)
+  - ACTG5257_RNA.txt : raw data with viral load outcomes of patients from stanford HIV database
+  - ACTG5257_RT_fasta.txt: raw reverse transcriptase (RT) FASTA data.
+(Stanford HIV database)
+  - FinalBlastInput.xlsx : excel file with fasta data that is to be inputed into the BLAST tool to compare day zero to final day RT sequences
+  - BLASTFinalAlignment.csv: raw output data from the BLAST query (before clean up)

 - **Debug**: contains any debugging works that needs to be done on the code written to analyze the data.
 - **Reflection**: contains the reflection of the project
 - **FinalREADME**: contains the finalized README file for the project